Valuation

 What is Moj's revenue?

-Moj generates $25M in revenue.
+Moj generates an estimated $25M in annual revenue.

 Who is the CEO of Moj?